the-teachingRSE-project/competencies/competencies.md

     Many RSEs will have familiarity with the research life-cycle, although they may not have domain knowledge.
 This can be alleviated by interacting with a group& Likely to be familiar to software teams (often researchers) working in a research group.
-Can share knowledge between themselves or reach out to colleagues.&
+Can share knowledge among themselves or reach out to colleagues.&
     Teams of RSEs from an RSE group are likely to include one or more team members with strong awareness of the research life-cycle.&